ysugimoto/grpc-graphql-gateway/README.md

 Some of the things could be solved and could not be solved.
 The most of limitations come from the IDL's power of expression -- some kind of GraphQL schema feature cannot implement by Protocol Buffers X(

+Currently we don't support some Protobuf types:

+- Builtin `oneof` type
+- Wrapper types in `google/protobuf/wrappers`
+- Any types of `google/potobuf/any`

 ## Contribute